magneticio/vamp.io/content/discovery-pilot.md

 header:
     title: "Test drive Vamp, fully supported from install to evaluation"
     subtitle: "The Vamp team can help you with installing and running Vamp in your on-prem or cloud based environment.
-Sign up for the Vamp Discovery Pilot and get all the benefits of Vamp in record time."
+Sign up for the **Vamp Discovery Pilot** and get all the benefits of Vamp in record time."
 ---
+## What is the Vamp Discovery Pilot?

+Wether you are considering adopting container technology or already deploy multiple daily releases of your containerised applications in the cloud, managing the stack and business expectations presents a daunting challenge.
+Vamp automates many of these challenges.

+To get you up and running with Vamp, we created the Vamp discovery pilot program: a guided, 90 day hands-on program where we help you get all the benefits of Vamp on your environment and infrastructure.
+We ask a fee in return for our services which may be redeemed for Vamp Enterprise Edition licenses should you decide to implement Vamp permanently.

-## Stages
+## The Three Pilot Stages

 The pilot is set-up in three stages: the preparation stage, the pilot stage and the evaluation stage.